ec-geolink/design/data/dataone/design-docs/schema.org-integration.md

     - This may interact with Task 2.
 Our landing pages may not need to be crawlable by Google Search if they provide Structured Data instead.

     - If Google prefers Structured Data over parsing the full page, we may find doing both is redundant.
 Compare both options.

+    - We need to think about where the information would come from

+        It can come from the EML record, the Solr index, or the DataONE LOD graph.
+        All that depends on things like:

+        - What data we want to put in the Schema.org markup. i.e., does the EML have enough info alone or do we need more?
+        - Whether we think we can maintain the DataONE LOD graph